 - Hollywood Studios Line: Hollywood Studios ⇄ Caribbean Beach Resort

-All 3 routes connect at the Caribbean Beach Resort station, so you can transfer there to board another line if it’s not your ultimate destination.
+All 3 routes connect at the Caribbean Beach Skyliner station, so you can transfer there to board another line if it’s not your ultimate destination.

-While that might seem small, the Epcot stop is located within walking distance from Disney’s BoardWalk, the BoardWalk Inn & Villas, and the Yacht & Beach Club resorts.
+While that might seem small, the Epcot stop is located within walking distance from Disney’s BoardWalk, Disney’s BoardWalk Inn & Villas, and the Yacht & Beach Club resorts.

-The Disney Skyliner does not go to the following locations:
+It does NOT go to the following locations:

 - The All-Star resorts

 - Animal Kingdom